Honghao Deng: Career

 During COVID-19 pandemic, Honghao led his team at Butlr to develop sensors to help combat the disease.
 These sensors are ceiling-mounted to detect body heat and track people's movements indoors.
 They are thought to help business understand how clients navigate their stores.
+As of February 2025, Butlr had sold more than 20,000 of it sensors.

+In 2022, he was named to the Forbes 30-under-30 list.

+In 2024, he was interviewed by NYSE.